ltruchot/unary-js/packages/lib/README.md

 ## Why not just Ramda?

-Unary-js really looks like Ramda: the functions have the same signature, the same name, you can combine them in the same way (and even better) and they are curried.
+Unary-js really looks like Ramda: the functions have the same signature, the same name, you can combine them in the same way and they are curried.

-But Ramda is a production project, aiming to make operators and main functions useful in a point-free style, without losing performance.
+But Ramda is a production project, aiming to make operators and main functions useful in a [point-free style](https://en.wikipedia.org/wiki/Tacit_programming), without losing performance.
 In Ramda's implementations, you'll find a ton of "while", "if" and other statements that we don't want to use here.
-We are not focusing on performance at all, but only on a unary function without statements, only made up of other functions.
+We are not focusing on performance at all, but only on unary functions without statements, from the bottom to the top.